FE7R7/HTML_CSS_JavaScript_API_GetCountriesAccessAPI/README.md

 This documentation is about how the project was built and its features.

-The project purpose is to access the restcountries.com API and make various data from different countries available through a web page that allows the user different types of research related to the countries.
+The project purpose is to access the restcountries.com API and make various data from different countries available through a web page that allows the user different types of research related to the countries around the world.

-Build a pleasant page with well-structured features.
-Regarding the code specifically, one objective is to use good practices, such as keeping parentheses aligned and providing comments that support the code.

 ---------------------------------------------------//---------------------------------------------------